wp-plugins/social-gallery-lite/readme.txt

 = NextGen and Justified Image Grid Compatible? =

-*Note:* While out-of-the-box compatibility for NextGen Gallery & Justified Image Grid is not included with Social Gallery Lite it is possible to integrate Social Gallery Lite with these gallery plugins.
+*Note:* While out-of-the-box compatibility for NextGen Gallery & [Justified Image Grid plugin](http://www.socialgalleryplugin.com/justified-image-grid "Justified Image Grid plugin") is not included with Social Gallery Lite it is possible to integrate Social Gallery Lite with these gallery plugins.
 There is guides [here](http://www.socialgalleryplugin.com/guide-social-gallery-and-nextgen-gallery-for-wordpress/) and [here](http://www.socialgalleryplugin.com/social-gallery-is-now-compatible-with-justified-image-grid/) but these are for the pro version.
 To use Social Gallery Lite & NextGen/Justified Image Grid you will need to use the "Specific CSS Selector" setting and write your own CSS selector (there's a brief guide [here](http://www.socialgalleryplugin.com/social-gallery-wordpress-plugin-and-css-selectors/ "Guide: Social Gallery Plugin and CSS Selectors").)

 [See more compatible plugins & themes](http://www.socialgalleryplugin.com/compatible-themes-plugins/ "See more compatible WordPress plugins and Themes")